 Hawks usually migrate over a broad front; however, they can be concentrated by land forms such as the peninsula that creates the southern tip of New Jersey.
 Raptors passing through this area during the autumn migration hesitate to cross the Delaware Bay, slowing their progress, often resulting in large concentrations of birds of prey.

 We conduct field operations at several raptor banding stations located within Cape May Point every autumn.
 Hawks are captured, banded with United States Geological Survey (USGS) bands, measured and weighed, and released unharmed.
 An extensive set of measurements are taken on selected species.
-Since the project began in 1967 through the 2015 banding season, 146,272 raptors have been banded.
-Since 1974, the Project has banded between 2,000 and 5,000 raptors each season.
+Since the project began in 1967 through the 2017 banding season, more than 150,000 raptors have been banded.
+On average, we band 2,000-3,000 birds each season.

 Our banding records are collected by the USGS Bird Banding Laboratory and can be made available for appropriate research projects.
 We also cooperate with fellow researchers by sharing data directly, making in-hand raptors available for related studies and by providing internships for field research assistants.

 President: Paul Napier

 Vice President: Bob Studholme